-Light displays are one of the best parts of the holiday season.
-Driving around to see various neighborhood Christmas lights all around Little Rock makes for a holiday-perfect evening.
-But there are also stunning public displays in and near Little Rock Arkansas.
+Light displays are one of the best parts of the holiday season in Arkansas and driving to see various neighborhood Christmas lights all around the state capital makes for a holiday-perfect evening.
+But there are also stunning public displays in and near Little Rock.
+Arkansas.
 Here are a few of the best to brighten up your holiday season.

-The Promenade has a great Christmas display in the center of the shopping center with an animated tree that flashes a light show to music.
-In 2019 the Promenade at Chenal will celebrate its 26th anniversary of the holiday light show.
-From approximately Thanksgiving through Christmas, you will see several tree lights shows every hour as well as live performances between 5-9 p.m.
+The Promenade has a great Christmas display in the center of the shopping center with an animated lights that flash in coordination with music.
+In 2019 the Promenade at Chenal will celebrate another year of the holiday light show.
+From approximately November 30 to December 29, you can catch the light show and live performances once per hour between 5 and 10 p.m.

-Visit Sherwood Forest in Sherwood, about a 15-minute drive from Little Rock, for a 1.5-mile drive-through stretch of holiday lights.
-The 90 light displays will be shining brightly from 6 to 9:30 pm. every night from late November to late December.
-Enter the free display at the Sherwood Sports Complex on Bear Paw Road.
+Visit Sherwood Forest in Sherwood, Arkansas, about a 15-minute drive from Little Rock, for a 1.5-mile drive-through stretch of holiday lights.
+The 90 different light displays will be shining brightly from 6 to 9:30 p.m. every night from December 2 until December 30.
+You can enter the free display via the Sherwood Sports Complex on Bear Paw Road.

-Lights of the Ozarks may be a long drive--it's nearly three hours from Little Rock--but it's worthy of a holiday weekend getaway.
-Fayetteville's downtown square comes to life with 450,000 lights starting mid-November through the end of December.
+Lights of the Ozarks may be a long drive–it's nearly three hours from Little Rock–but it's worthy of a holiday weekend getaway.
+Fayetteville's downtown square comes to life with 450,000 lights starting November 22 until December 31.
 Carriage ride, pony rides, hot chocolate, and holiday music in the background add up to a memorable and photo-worthy event.

 About 45 minutes from Little Rock is the light display at the Jefferson County Regional Park in Pine Bluff.
 It runs every evening at 6-9 p.m. from November 19 to December 31.
 Admission is free, however monetary donations are accepted by volunteers following the tour.
 Souvenir ornaments will be given to those who make a donation of $10, while supplies last.